Installing for Windows can be a little more involved: see the section below.

 We recommend first installing the Anaconda distribution of Python 2.7.

 In order to get support for compiled C++ code (highly recommended for speed), you need to next install Visual Studio 2008 Express, which can be freely downloaded from Microsoft here.
-If you installed the 64 bit version of Python, on Windows 7 then you will also need to install the Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1 (note: do not install the .NET Framework 4 SDK) and also modify the file C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat according to this patch to correct a bug in the free versions of Visual Studio.
+If you installed the 64 bit version of Python, then you now need to modify the file C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat according to this patch to correct a bug in the free versions of Visual Studio.

 Annoyingly, if you wish to use standalone mode on Windows, you will also need a more recent version of Visual Studio: any version of Visual Studio express from 2010 onwards (also freely available from Microsoft).
-You will need to apply a similar patch to the above if you are using the free Express versus paid Professional editions.
+You will need to apply a similar patch to the above.

 For further reading on these issues which might help to get compiled C++ code running with a different Python installation (particularly for 64 bit Windows), see the following: